 MVSC-361.
-SPORT BIOMECHANICS
+BIOMECHANICS

 The course examines fundamental mechanical principles involved in the process of the production of human movement and optimization of performance.
-In addition to the identification of application of kinematics and kinetic principles to human movement, dance, and sport skills, the strength and mechanical properties of human tissues and equipment design are discussed.
-Students are introduced to qualitative and quantitative mechanical analysis of human movement.
+Application of kinematics and kinetic principles to human movement are discussed and students are introduced to gualitative and guantitative mechanical analysis of human movement.
+Prerequisites: MTSC 121 and MTSC 241 OR PYSC 322 OR SCWK 310.
+Credit, 3 hours.

-Prerequisites: MVSC-201.
-Credit: three hours.

-MVSC-362.
-EXERCISE TESTING AND PRESCRIPTION
+MVSC-257.
+EXERCISE TESTING